digicatapult/sqnc-matchmaker-api/README.md

 - `GET /v1/demandB/{demandBId}/creation` - list a demandB's `creation` transactions and their status.
 - `GET /v1/demandB/{demandBId}/creation/{creationId}` - get the details of a demandB `creation` transaction.

-- `POST/v1/match2/{match2Id}/cancellation` - submits cancellation request and creates a transaction that is ready to be synced up
+- `POST/v1/match2/{match2Id}/cancellation` - submits cancellation request and creates a transaction
-- `GET /v1/match2/{match2Id}/cancellation` - retrieves all cancellation transactions for `match2Id`
+- `GET /v1/match2/{match2Id}/cancellation` - retrieves all cancellation transactions for specific `match2Id`
-- `GET /v1/match2/{match2Id}/cancellation/{cancellationId}` - retrieves a specific cancellation transaction containing more details about it's state
+- `GET /v1/match2/{match2Id}/cancellation/{cancellationId}` - retrieves a specific cancellation transaction

-### Attachment API

 The last top level entity `attachment`, which accepts a `multipart/form-data` payload for uploading a file or `application/json` for uploading JSON as a file.
 This will return an `id` that can then be used when preparing entity updates to attach files.